Representation zeta functions of self-similar branched groups: Illustrations

 \subsection{The Al\"eshin and Grigorchuk groups}

 The Grigorchuk group is obtained as follows.
 The cyclic group of order $2$ is written $C_2$.
 Set

-and define $\tilde\psi:F\to F\wr C_2$ by
+and define $\tilde\psi\colon F\to F\wr C_2$ by

 Let $G$ be the injective quotient of $F$.
 It acts faithfully on $\{1,2\}^*$.
-A finite extension of $G$ was first considered by Al\"eshin in~\cite{aleshin:burnside}, providing a ``tangible'' example of an infinite, finitely generated, torsion group (the first examples of groups with these properties are due to Golod~\cite{MR28:5082}).
-Grigorchuk proved in~\cite{grigorchuk:growth} that its word growth is strictly between polynomial and exponential.
+A related group (see below) was first considered by Al\"eshin in~\cite{aleshin:burnside}, providing a ``tangible'' example of an infinite, finitely generated, residually finite, torsion group (the first examples of groups with these properties are due to Golod~\cite{MR28:5082}).
+Grigorchuk proved in~\cite{grigorchuk:growth} that $G$'s word growth is strictly between polynomial and exponential.
 See~\cite{harpe:ggt}*{Chapter~VIII} for an elementary introduction to $G$.
+For its structure as a branched group, see~\S\ref{ss:branch:gg}.